Karnataka Will See 'New Kind' Of Coalition Government For 5 Years: HD Kumaraswamy

-Seeking the trust vote in the Karnataka assembly, Chief Minister H D Kumaraswamy on Friday asserted that the Congress-JD(S) coalition government would complete its five-year tenure.
+Seeking the trust vote in the Karnataka assembly, Chief Minister H D Kumaraswamy today asserted that the Congress-JD(S) coalition government would complete its five-year tenure.

 He said he was conscious that he was not running a majority government but promised "a new kind" of coalition government that would become a model for the country.